ADULT LEARNING

-Info about education opportunities across Angus
+Info about adult learning opportunities across Angus

 Presentation on the benefits of volunteering being given in a lecture hall, indicative of educational initiatives in Angus